 A full report may take two-three days and will be discussed with you at your follow-up appointment.

-A decreased speed of nerve conduction indicates nerve disease.
-The NCV test is often done at the same time as an electromyogram (EMG) in order to exclude or detect both nerve and muscle conditions.
+A decreased speed indicates nerve disease.
 The interpretation of an abnormal NCV test depends on why the test was done in the first place.
-It may indicate damage to a nerve from trauma, polio, diabetic neuropathy (nerve damage), a herniated disc, myasthenia gravis, Guillain-Barre syndrome, polyneuropathy (the simultaneous malfunction of many nerves). and many other conditions.
+It may indicate damage to a nerve from trauma, diabetic neuropathy (nerve damage), a herniated disc, Guillain-Barre syndrome, polyneuropathy (the simultaneous malfunction of many nerves) or other conditions.